-In the UK, people get taxed on what we earn from 6 April to the following 5 April.
+In the UK, people get taxed on what they earn from 6 April to the following 5 April.

 So for example, the 2022/23 tax year runs from 6 April 2022 to 5 April 2023.

 If you are employed and not a high earner (£100k a year+, or £50k a year if you get child benefit), you don't need to do anything beyond that as your employer would have taken off your tax.

 If you are self-employed, you will need to complete a tax filing, called a tax return (don't confuse the word return with refund though - most people have to pay!).